Copyright Guide - Copyright & Digital Course Content

 Although not part of the statute, guidelines for classroom use have been negotiated and can be helpful to get a sense of uses that are broadly accepted as fair.
 The widest known example is the Agreement on Guidelines for Classroom Copying in Not-For- Profit Educational Institutions With Respect To Books And Periodicals which were developed as part of the overhaul of Copyright Act of 1976.

 In May of 2012 a decision in the federal circuit in Georgia held that these guidelines are not applicable in the digital realm.
-The court instead held that copying more than 10% of a work of fewer than 10 chapter or 10% of a longer work favored a finding against fair use.
-Under this decision a use is less likely to be fair is there is also a convenient and reasonably priced license available for digital copies of book chapters.
-It is worth noting that Arizona is not bound by this Georgia circuit decision and that the case may be appealed.
+After appeal, the District Court instead held that copying reasonable amounts (roughly a chapter from a book) that is tied to the pedagogical goals of the course favors a finding of fair use.
+Under this decision a use is less likely to be fair if there is also a convenient and reasonably priced license available for digital copies of book chapters.
+It is worth noting that Arizona is not bound by this Georgia circuit decision, though it is the only court action related to electronic access to course readings.

 For the most part, a full fair use review of particular cases may reasonably justify other or more extensive uses.
 Permission should be sought from the copyright owner for any use that exceeds fair use.
 For questions and review of any proposed use, please contact Dan Lee (email@example.com) with the Office of Copyright Management & Scholarly Communication.